 Opening and Driving of Assay

-The first thing that happens after placing the cupels in the furnace is that the lead melts and that it is covered with a dark layer.
-However, the lead begins to oxidise very quickly and this layer disappears after only 1 or 2 minutes.
-The result is that the temperature increases, and the melted lead becomes bright.
-The assay has “opened” or “uncovered.”
+The first thing that happens after placing the cupels in the furnace is that the lead melts and a dark layer covers it.
+Then, the lead begins to oxidise very quickly and the dark layer disappears after only 1 or 2 minutes.
+As this oxydation is an exothermic reaction, the result is a temperature increase.
+Because of this, the melted lead becomes bright, and the assay “opens” or “uncovers.”

-Once the assay has opened it is also possible to observe patches of melted litharge circulating on and over it.
-Because of this the assay has a glowing and convex appeareance and we say that it is “driving.”
+Once the assay has opened, it is also possible to observe patches of melted litharge circulating on and over it.
+This gives the assay a glowing and convex appeareance and we say that it is “driving.”
 (Bugbee p.
 92).

 Freezing of Assay and Feathers

-As cupellation proceeds and the lead button becomes smaller (the cupels has absorbed part of the formed litharge), the feathers that were initally depositing on the edge of the cupel, start depositing in concentrical rings within the cupel.
-If these feathers start forming too close to the button, the cupel will not be able absorb any litharge more and the button will freeze (even if there is liquid lead under the frozen litharge).
-Indeed, this solidified litharge will cover the lead, protect it from further oxidation, and therefore cupellation will stop.
+As cupellation proceeds and the lead button becomes smaller, the feathers that were initally depositing on the edge of the cupel, start depositing in concentrical rings within the cupel.
+If these feathers start forming too close to the button, the cupel will not be able absorb any litharge and the button will freeze.
+Indeed, this solidified litharge covers the liquid lead, protects it from further oxidation, and therefore stops cupellation .
 Another way to observe the initial stages of freezing, is if the molten litharge on the periphery of the button takes an oily appearance

-The results obtained from a “frozen” assay are low, and therefore these assays are not representative and have to be rejected.
-However if we detect “Freezing” on its early stages, the only way to stop it, is to increase the temperature of the furnace as quick as possible and bring the assay to “drive” again.
+The results obtained from a “frozen” assay are low, not representative and therefore have to be rejected.
+However, if we detect “Freezing” on its early stages, and we quickly increase the temperature of the furnace, we might be able to bring the assay to “drive” again.

 To prevent the assay from freezing , the temperature has to be high enough to maintain a clear area between the button and the feathers.